mullican/rails/guides/source/security.md

 match '/project/:id/obliterate', 'projects#destroy', via: :delete
 ```

-This makes CSRF attacks more difficult, because it is harder to induce the victim's browser to generate non-GET requests.
+This makes CSRF attacks harder, because it is more complicated to induce the victim's browser to generate non-GET requests.
 It is not impossible, however, if the attacker is able to embed JavaScript anywhere that a victim's browser will execute it, which could be as simple as sending the victim an email with a link to a page the attacker controls.
 A script like the following could dynamically submit a form to issue a POST request and change the user's password on the target site.
 If embedded in an `<iframe>`, the victim will never realize that anything has happened.

 ```html
 <form action="http://app.example.com/users/1">